Paul Jones (singer): Personal life

+Family

 Jones was first married (1963–1976) to novelist and reviewer Sheila MacLeod.
 There were two sons from the marriage, Matthew and Jacob.
 He is now married to the former actress and latterly Christian speaker, Fiona Hendley-Jones.
 They met whilst both acting at the National Theatre.

+Jones was pictured with his son, Matthew, on the front cover of Radio Times in 1973, along with actor Jon Pertwee (then starring in Doctor Who) and broadcaster Michael Parkinson.

+Religious beliefs

-He converted to Christianity in the mid-1980s as a result of being invited by Cliff Richard to a Luis Palau evangelistic event.
+Jones converted to Christianity in the mid-1980s as a result of being invited by Cliff Richard to a Luis Palau evangelistic event.
 Jones had appeared opposite Richard in a 1960s television debate show where he had, at the time, opposed Richard's viewpoint.
-In December 2013 Jones was featured in BBC One's Songs of Praise, performing and talking with Aled Jones about his faith.
+In December 2013, Jones was featured in BBC One's Songs of Praise, performing and talking with Aled Jones about his faith.

-Jones was pictured with his son, Matthew, on the front cover of Radio Times in 1973, along with actor Jon Pertwee (then starring in Doctor Who) and broadcaster Michael Parkinson.